Reprogramming: Initiation

 The initiation phase is associated with the downregulation of cell type specific genes and the upregulation of pluripotent genes.
 As the cells move towards pluripotency, the telomerase activity is reactivated to extend telomeres.
 The cell morphology can directly affect the reprogramming process as the cell is modifying itself to prepare for the gene expression of pluripotency.
 The main indicator that the initiation phase has completed is that the first genes associated with pluripotency are expressed.
 This includes the expression of Oct-4 or Homeobox protein NANOG, while undergoing a mesenchymal–epithelial transition (MET), and the loss of apoptosis and senescence.

 If the cell is directly reprogrammed from one somatic cell to another, the genes associated with each cell type begin to be upregulated and downregulated accordingly.
-This can either occur through direct cell reprogramming or creating a intermediate, such as a iPSC, and differentiating into the desired cell type.
+This can either occur through direct cell reprogramming or creating an intermediate, such as a iPSC, and differentiating into the desired cell type.

 The initiation phase is completed through one of three pathways: nuclear transfer, cell fusion, or defined factors (microRNA, transcription factor, epigenetic markers, and other small molecules).